FastTrack™ Strategic Planning System

 Stakeholder Insight (optional): Why and how to generate and use it

-Stakeholder Insight is optional, but powerful when used intentionally.
-FastTrack helps you design questions and apply what you learn—it doesn’t run the survey for you.
+Stakeholder Insight is optional, but powerful when used well.
+FastTrack helps you design questions and apply what you learn.
+It does not run the survey for you.

 - Prepare — choose stakeholder groups and questions

-- Collect — gather responses in your preferred survey tool and export to CSV
+- Collect — gather responses in your survey tool and export to CSV

-- Use the question bank below - these are the questions all stakeholders should answer.
+- Use the question bank below for the core questions all stakeholders should answer.

-- Click Copy the question bank, paste it into your survey tool, and add your intro/instructions.
+- Click Copy the question bank, paste it into your survey tool, and add your intro and instructions.

-- Collect responses using Google Forms, Microsoft Forms, SurveyMonkey (or similar).
+- Collect responses using Google Forms, Microsoft Forms, SurveyMonkey, or a similar tool.

-- Export to CSV.
-(Optional) use the FastTrack template and upload your file here.
+- Export the results to CSV.
+You may use the FastTrack template and upload your file here.

-- Note: If you asked extra questions, you will have to revise the FastTrack template if you want to include them in the analysis.
+- If you added extra questions, you will need to revise the FastTrack template to include them in the analysis.

-- Use AI (recommended): click Copy Kai analysis prompt, paste into Kai (or another AI), and use the output to fill in the fields below.
+- Use AI if helpful: click Copy Kai analysis prompt, paste it into Kai or another AI tool, and use the output to complete the fields below.

-- Capture only what’s strategically useful: themes, tensions, SWOT items, and priorities.
+- Capture only what is strategically useful: themes, tensions, SWOT items, and priorities.

-- Use “Achieve in 5 years” responses to sharpen your picture of success.
+- Use responses to “Achieve in 5 years” to sharpen your picture of success.

-- SWOT: In the SWOT section, click Add Stakeholder Insight Findings to bring in items you selected for SWOT.
+- SWOT: In the SWOT section, click Add Stakeholder Insight Findings to import items you selected for SWOT.

 Step 1: Prepare for Stakeholder Insight